Atomic StructureDiagram

 📊 Transition Metals — Position and Properties

-Figure 1: Transition metals occupy the d-block in the centre of the periodic table, between Groups 2 and 3.
+Figure 1: Transition metals occupy the central block of the periodic table, between Groups 2 and 3.

 Keep building this topic